MongoDB Atlas

 -

-Load All Databases: If enabled, Hevo fetches data from all the databases you have access to on the selected host.
+Load All Databases: If enabled, Hevo fetches data from all the databases you have access to on the specified database host(s).
 Ensure that you have assigned the

 readAnyDatabase